strategineer/personal-website/content/blog/2025-01-02/index.md

 Alejandro Jodorowsky's story combined with Mœbius's art in the Incal is magnificent.

-The breakneck pace of the story combined with the scope, scale and wildness of both the art and the story made for an epic and memorable reading experience that I'm unlikely to forget anytime soon.
+The breakneck pace of the story combined with the scope, scale and wildness of both the art and the story made for an epic reading experience that I'm unlikely to forget anytime soon.

 {{< book "Glorious Exploits" >}}